joescii/lift-ng/README.md

 Note that messages sent prior to a page bootstrapping the Angular application will be queued up and released in order once the application is ready.
 The retry interval defaults to 100 milliseconds and can be configured in your Lift application's props files with the `net.liftmodules.ng.AngularActor.retryInterval` Int property.

 ### Client-Server Model Binding
-Just as Angular provides declarative 2-way binding between the model and view with automatic synchronization, **lift-ng** features (a rather experimental) binding of a model between the client and server.
+Just as Angular provides declarative 2-way binding between the model and view with automatic synchronization, **lift-ng** features binding of a model between the client and server.
 To take advantage of this feature, first create a model case class which extends `NgModel`.

 ```scala